 Creating Mobile Optimized Meta Descriptions

-When you’re optimizing an onlines store for search engines, it’s critical that you take into account mobile audiences.
-It’s estimated that around 69% of all internet users use mobile for product research, and that figure is only going to go up in the future.
+When you're optimizing an online store for search engines, it's critical that you take into account mobile audiences.
+More than two thirds of internet users use mobile devices for product research, and that share is likely to increase.

-It’s a great idea to bare this in mind when you’re creating meta descriptions for your pages.
-We recommend that you use Yoast when creating your meta descriptions — they have incorporated buttons on their tool which allow you to switch between mobile and desktop meta descriptions.
+It's a great idea to keep this in mind when you're creating meta descriptions for your pages.
+We recommend that you use Yoast when creating your meta descriptions.
+The tool has incorporated buttons on their tool which allow you to switch between mobile and desktop meta descriptions.

-When you’re creating meta descriptions for a mobile audience try to ensure that your title tags are kept within 40-60 characters, and that your meta descriptions are less than 90 characters long.
-The reason for this is that there are fewer characters displayed on a mobile SERP, as the screen sizes are also smaller.
+When you're creating meta descriptions for a mobile audience try to ensure that your title tags are kept within 40-60 characters, and that your meta descriptions are less than 90 characters long.
+There are fewer characters displayed on a mobile SERP, as the screen sizes are also smaller.

 1. Answer the User's Question